soilwise-he/soil-observation-data-encodings/RO-CRATE/README.md

-# ro-crate - ISA/ARC profile
+# RO-Crate - ISA/ARC profile

 ndfiplant endorses a [ro-crate profile adopting aspects of the ISA/ARC community](https://github.com/nfdi4plants/arc-ro-crate-profile).
 In discussion with the LTE community, this profile was suggested as relevant, also to the soil domain.